Ernest Marks

-Ernest Samuel Marks CBE (7 July 1872 – 2 December 1947) was an Australian sporting administrator and politician.
+Ernest Samuel Marks CBE (7 July 1872 – 2 December 1947) was an Australian politician, sporting administrator and wool broker.

+Early life

-He was born at West Maitland to wool broker Joseph Marks and Elizabeth, née Benjamin, and attended Royston College in Sydney before becoming a wool trader and becoming involved in the running of the family business, Joseph Marks & Co.
+Marks was born at West Maitland, New South Wales, to London wool broker and store-owner Joseph Marks and Elizabeth, née Benjamin, and attended Royston College in Sydney before becoming a wool trader and becoming involved in the running of the family business, Joseph Marks & Co.

 Politics

-Marks served as the Nationalist member for North Sydney in the New South Wales Legislative Assembly from 1927 to 1930.
+Marks served as the Nationalist member in the New South Wales Legislative Council for the newly created seat of North Sydney from 1927 to 1930.

 He was also active in local government through the Civic Reform Association, serving on Sydney City Council from 1920 to 1927 and from 1930 to 1947, with a period as Lord Mayor in 1930.

 Sport

 In 1888–90 Marks won more than forty trophies as an athlete.

 He became involved in athletics, serving as secretary of The Amateur Athletic Union of Australia from 1896 to 1934 and as a foundation member of the New South Wales Sports Club.
 He accompanied the Australian Olympic teams for the 1908 London Games, the 1912 Stockholm Games, and the 1932 Los Angeles Games.

 In October 1929, he was the inaugural Chairman of the Australian British Empire Games Committee.
 He was Chair of the Organising Committee of 1938 British Empire Games held in Sydney.

 ES Marks Athletics Field was named in his honour.
 He donated his large sporting collection to the State Library of New South Wales.